sweetalert2/sweetalert2/README.md

 1. Start gulp watcher ``gulp watch`` to automatically minify the SCSS and JS-files.

-1. Hack on a separate topic branch created from the latest master.

-1. Commit and push the topic branch.

 1. Make a pull request and wait for approval.

-1. Welcome to the club

 Please note that modifications should follow these coding guidelines: